asifpy/django-crudbuilder/docs/source/templates.rst

 Templates
 =========

-By default django-crudbuilder uses its own plain html CRUD templates.
+By default django-crudbuilder uses Bootstrap3 style for its CRUD templates.
 You can view these templates in `template folder of crudbuilder`_ on Github.

 Use your own HTML templates for crudbuilder